3 men arrested after robberies of Dollar General stores in Greenfield

 All three were caught by responding officers and was arrested.

-- Shannon Hoskins, 21, was preliminarily charged with two counts of robbery, Level 5 Felonies, and criminal mischief, Class B Misdemeanor.
+- Shannon Hoskins, 21, was preliminarily charged with two counts of robbery, Level 5 felonies, and criminal mischief, a Class B misdemeanor.

-- Quentin Lewis, 19, was preliminarily charged with robbery, Level 5 Felony.
+- Quentin Lewis, 19, was preliminarily charged with robbery, Level 5 felony.

-- Shia Baker, 18, was preliminarily charged with two counts of robbery, Level 5 Felonies.
+- Shia Baker, 18, was preliminarily charged with two counts of robbery, Level 5 felonies.

 Police say no one was injured during these robberies and no firearms were located.
-Investigators were able to confirm these robberies were committed by the same three men, a release said.
+Investigators confirmed these robberies were committed by the same three men, a release said.